Timo972/altv-go/README.md

 // main function is left blank on purpose and must be included before building process func main() {
   // You dont want to initialize something here because this wont work }
 ```

-For more examples take a look at the [altv-go-examples](#) repository.
+For more examples reach out to [me at Discord][Maintainer].

 ## Building your Resource